 There are multiple explanations for the lack of interest in the long-term effects of displacement.
 Many monitoring organisations which had gathered data during the immediate post-war period scaled down and have now left the region.
 Staff who previously worked in UN agencies or at the Organisation for Security and Cooperation (OSCE), often on six to 12-month contracts, have moved on to subsequent conflicts in Africa, Iraq, Afghanistan, or to regional offices in the Middle East.
 In addition, Bosnia and Kosovo in particular enjoyed limited capacity for social science research and for the best part of 20 years relied on international experts to design surveys and gather demographic data, until donor fatigue eventually brought such research to an end.
 Moreover, there is actually very little academic interest in the post-conflict experiences of former refugees.
 The literature tends to be limited by both geographical interest and temporality; that is we find some studies which focus on particular regions, but there is a shortage of comparative and longitudinal research on the return context, especially decades after the conclusion of wars.

 Yet Bosnia and Kosovo are especially interesting to study for social scientists.
-They are divided societies with cleavages forged not only between ethnic groups but also between political affiliations which reflect interests that emerged during the conflicts.
+They are divided societies with divisions forged not only between ethnic groups but also between political affiliations which reflect interests that emerged during the conflicts.
 In the case of Bosnia, these interests are structured around those who remained during the war and those who were settled abroad but eventually returned.
-In highly network-based societies these divisions have frustrated the post-conflict settlement, and both the above states have made slow progress on the road maps set out by European Union institutions.
+In highly network-based societies, these divisions have frustrated the post-conflict settlement, and both the above states have made slow progress on the road maps set out by European Union institutions.